Loader

 The basis of everything.

 Everything has an influence: the soil, the microbiology, the climate, the variety: TINTA DE TORO… what, when and how we do the work in the field… an enormous number of factors, not always controllable, that determine the characteristics of the grape at such a critical moment as THE HARVEST.
-Prayer is permitted.
+Very old vines, I would say.
+The youngest vineyard is 40 years old and the oldest is registered in 1920…probably earlier, none of us were there when they were planted.

 Variety